 Short-term effects of mixing alcohol and benzos include:

 - Severe drowsiness

 - Slow reflexes

-- Slowed, or strained breathing
+- Slowed or strained to breathe

-Long term effects of mixing alcohol and benzos include:
+Long-term effects of mixing alcohol and benzos include:

 - Metabolic Changes